thollows/qgis-replace-geometry-plugin/README.md

 In Windows this is %AppData%\QGIS\QGIS3\profiles\default\python\plugins

-Start QGIS and open the Plugin Manager in QGIS.
+Start QGIS and open the Plugin Manager.

 In the Installed plugins tab, check the 'Replace Geometry' plugin to activate.